Ferry & Boat Trips

 OK, so Vermont is not on the ocean, but Lake Champlain provides New England’s very own laid-back West Coast.
 Back in 1757, Lord Jeffrey Amherst ferried his troops across Lake Champlain from Fort Ticonderoga (New York) to Larrabees Point (Vermont) to fight the French.
 Today the Fort Ticonderoga Ferry, the "Fort Ti" cable ferry, carries cars on the same route — in just 7 minutes.
 Elsewhere, Lake Champlain Transportation Company ferries cross the lake from Grand Isle, Charlotte and Burlington.
 Otherwise, just sit back and drink in the view aboard the Northern Lights cruise ship on a daily lunch cruise, a narrated trip or a even a concert cruise!

-For more information, see driving tours for Boat and Maritime Adventures.
+For more information, see trip ideas for Maritime Adventures.